The New York Times Building: Base

 From 2007 to 2024, the ground-floor lobby had an art installation called Moveable Type, created by artist Ben Rubin and statistics professor Mark Hansen.
 The work consists of 280 small electronic screens arranged on either of the lobby's two walls, or 560 total.
 The screens on each wall are arranged in a grid measuring 53 by 5 ft, with forty columns and seven rows.
 They display fragments from both the Times archives and current news stories.
 The lobby is supported by exposed intumescent beams and contains oak floors and full-height glass windows.
 Also inside the podium is The Times Center, which includes a 378-seat auditorium for events.
 The Times Center also includes a 5000 ft2 meeting space.

 The Times Center and lobby overlook a garden at the center of the podium, which is visible from the lobby but closed to the public.
 The garden is surrounded by a glass wall measuring 70 ft high and 70 feet across on three sides.
-It contains seven paper birch trees measuring 50 ft tall.
+Designed by HMWhite Architects, it contains seven paper birch trees measuring 50 ft tall.
 (Note: One source, published before the garden was completed, said the garden would include nine paper birch trees measuring 40 ft tall.)
 The garden originally had a moss glen, but this was replaced in 2010 with ferns and grasses.
 The birch trees are placed on the northwestern side of the garden, while the mosses were placed on hills in the rest of the space.
 A walkway made of Ipe wood runs around the garden, and doors lead to the garden from the north and south sides.
 The walls of the atrium are transparent, resulting in numerous incidents where birds flew into the walls.